santino79/assemble-eleventy-excellent/src/posts/becoming-manager-isnt-promotion-career-change.md

 They were good at something else and, when they got into this job, their bosses found they weren’t as good at it and left them there. **And now it all makes perfect sense.**

-## But that won’t happen to us, will it?
+### But that won’t happen to us, will it?

-### Well, what does your personal experience tell you?
+Well, what does your personal experience tell you?
+Invariably..._it does._

-Invariably it does.

 ## Why would you want to move into management in the first place?